ruswc/js-band-hw-task-4/README.md

 - "Eslint" added
 - "Commitizen" added.
 The repository is made "commitizen friendly"
 - "Jest' added.
 Two test tests have been written (first - successful, second - unsuccessful).
 Test folder is located in '/src/test'.
+- Added Webpack config for dev prod and basic
+- Described application launch process and commands what we have (below)
+- Described structure of our project

 #### **To run Eslint:**
 - run the command *eslint [ folder / file ]* in the terminal